goshng/polap/README.md

 ## Using BioProject data

+Note that using Polap's `assemble` menu is experimential or not tested yet!
 One could try to use BioProject datasets to assemble mtDNA genomes.
 The following is a template bash script where you could replace `long` with SRA accession for an Oxford Nanopore long-read dataset, and `short` with that of an Illumina short-read dataset.

 ```bash